wvu-cs111/spring2017/assignment5/README.md

   2. If the MixedNumber's whole part is zero, set the numerator of the Fraction to be negative.
   3. If Constructing a MixedNumber from a whole number and a fraction, consider the MixedNumber to be negative if either the whole number or the fraction is negative.
 6. All MixedNumbers should automatically be simplified.
+7. When constructing a MixedNumber from a Fraction, you must use the Fraction's copy Constructor to avoid a shallow copy.
-6. Make sure MixedNumber.java and Fraction.java have the ```package edu.wvu.cs111.assignment5;``` statement at the top of the file.
+8. Make sure MixedNumber.java and Fraction.java have the ```package edu.wvu.cs111.assignment5;``` statement at the top of the file.

 ### Deliverables